vaibhav-jais/Image-Denoising-using-Autoencoders/README.md

 (b) Decoder - A sequence of deconvolutional layers symmetric to the convolutional layers which reconstructs the input images by decoding (up-sampling operation) the low-dimensional encoded images.

 The corresponding encoder and decoder layers are connected by shortcut connections (skip connections).
 The main idea behind using the shortcut connections are used to pass feature maps forwardly

+## Noise Type